 - Living Action, Inc. is a 501(c)(7) recreational club run by unpaid volunteers.
 Beyond reimbursements for game-related expenses, the game does not pay any individual out of game funds.

-- The game often purchases costuming and props, such as tavern lighting, coinage, and walkie talkies for plot, to improve production values and make a more immersive experience.
+- The game often purchases costuming and props, such as tavern lighting, coinage, and costuming, to improve production values and make a more immersive experience.